yvt/interlock-rs/README.md

  - **`async`** enables the `Future`-oriented API.
 This currently requires a target with load/store atomics support.
 When [`lock_api` issue #277][1] is resolved, this requirement will be lifted, and this Cargo feature will be deprecated.

 [1]: https://github.com/Amanieu/parking_lot/issues/277

+## Future directions

+ - More thorough testing is probably required with respect to untrusted trait `impl`s and various kinds of safety.
+ - The `Mutex` and `ReentrantMutex` counterparts should be provided in addition to that of `RwLock`.
+ - Variants with simpler algorithms, such as linked lists, should be provided.
+ - The dependency on unstable compiler features should preferably be removed at some point.
+ - The hack for sound intrusive data structures (`EarlyDropGuard`) should be removed when Rust's memory model is adjusted to properly accommodate such structures.

 ## Alternatives